-A pets in the workplace policy is a weird one, because it simultaneously feels like a terrible idea and a fantastic idea.
+A pet in the workplace policy is a weird one because it simultaneously feels like a terrible idea and a fantastic idea.

 On the one hand, pets are messy, disruptive, and distracting.
 But on the other hand, people love animals.
 A cat curled up asleep on your lap can do wonders for your stress levels, while a friendly office dog could make anyone genuinely look forward to coming to work.

-Before you think about how, take a moment to think about why.
+Before you think about how to take a moment to think about why.
 If you can clearly communicate just what you want to achieve with your pets in the workplace policy, you’ll be more likely to get the support you need from your decision-makers.

-Handled correctly, a pets in the workplace policy can bring a number of benefits:
+Handled correctly, pets in the workplace policy can bring a number of benefits:

 - Increased Employee Engagement and Motivation – Animals just bring out the best in some people.
 The company of a fluffy friend could make help certain employees to find more joy in their work.
 And from this increased engagement you might expect a boost to productivity.